Oh, the weather outside is frightful, but Christmas Glow is quite delightful, so let it rain, let it rain, let it rain!

 For more information about Christmas Glow and to buy your tickets online, drop by the website.
 Christmas Glow runs from November 22 until January 19.
 I’d recommend going early to avoid the crowds.
 You can also find them on Instagram, Facebook, and Twitter.

-I’ve got a preview for one more winter festival coming up on the blog!
 If you’re looking for more fun winter events, check out my list of Family Christmas Activities in Vancouver.